Graham913/G-Hog-mapper-notebook/README.md

 # February
 We have created the tank treads in onshape, as well as focused on wiring/coding the camera.

 We have started printing treads for the robot and researching the camera/LCD screen.
-Graham printed the little individual tank treads, and assembled them using pieces of wire which he cut to act as axles.
+Graham printed the little individual tank treads and assembled them using pieces of wire which he cut to act as axles.

 ### This week the French people were here in Charlottesville.
 We got minimal work done during this time.